 Del Mar River Mouth, also known as Dog Beach, to pet lovers; is found on the Northern edge of Del Mar.
 It is easily identifiable by the river running out to sea below the Coast Highway.

 The surf at Del Mar River Mouth is a below average beach break.
 As such, it is not very crowded.
 Due to this, it’s a good spot if you are learning to surf.
-This spot is also home to some longboarders and SUPers.
+This spot is also a good home for longboarders and SUPers.
+On the 4th of July, be sure to check out the beach fireworks display here!

 Tip!
 Be aware of sting rays at the river mouth.
 It is a common spot for sting rays, and I was stung here once.
 Be sure to do your stingray shuffle!